nuagenetworks/nuage-neutron-sync/README.md

 Step 2: Go to "Platform Configuration" > "Users" and create a user named "nuage-neutron-sync".

-Step 3: Go to "Groups" and assign this user to the Root Group.
+Step 3: Go to "Groups" and assign this user to the Root and CMS Groups.

 Step 4: SSH to the VSD VM and generate certificates for the nuage-neutron-sync user.